ilfarhanahmed/FMG_Python/ADOM_Upgrade/readme.md

 USER = "admin"
 PASS = "your_password"

-On FMG admin user, make sure to have JSON-RPC permission set to READ.
+On FMG admin user, make sure to have JSON-RPC permission set to READ-WRITE.